taikedz/os-release-q/README.md

 A basic tool to print specific `/etc/os-release` details and other checks.

-The following is intended to be the full:
+The following is intended to be the full set of operations:

 * `os-release` - print version of `os-release` query tool and help, exit `0`
 * `os-release id` - print `<ID>:<VERSION_ID>` , lower case